enricoros/big-AGI/README.md

 # BIG-AGI 🤖💬

-Welcome to `big-agi`! 🎉
+Welcome to `big-AGI`! 🎉
-Personal AGI App, powered by `OpenAI GPT-4`.
+Personal AGI App, powered by `OpenAI GPT-4` and beyond.
 Designed for smart humans and super-heroes, this responsive web app comes with Streaming, Code Execution, PDF imports, Voice support, data Rendering, AGI functions and chats.
 Show your friends some `#big-agi-energy` 🚀